jbrubake/msgdrop/README.md

 broken into chunks in order to keep the individual message within the limits imposed by [ntfy.sh](https://ntfy.sh).

-`msgdrop recv` reads all messages in the topic, decrypts them using your public key, and sends them to standard output.
+`msgdrop recv` reads all unread messages in the topic, decrypts them using your public key, and sends them to standard output.

 # Options